Professor Graham Dutfield

 - Position: Professor of International Governance

-- Areas of expertise: Intellectual property; access to knowledge; human rights; sustainable development; health; agriculture; genetics; biotechnology; traditional knowledge and folklore; bioprospecting.
+- Areas of expertise: Intellectual property; sustainable development; health; law and regulation of food, agriculture and gene technology innovation; traditional knowledge and cultures; bioprospecting; trade law

 - Email: G.M.Dutfield@leeds.ac.uk